 Key Stage 4

-In GCSE Geography, students complete a full GCSE qualification, with examinations taking place at the end of year 11, and they are also required to take part in a fieldwork exercise.
-The main areas of study are as follows:
+At Key Stage 4, students complete a full GCSE qualification in Geography, with examinations taking place at the end of Year 11; students are also required to take part in fieldwork.
+They will sit three examinations at the end of Year 11:

 Key Stage 5